Frequently Asked Questions

 How are Schools of Choice applications reviewed?

-School of Choice applications are reviewed by the Superintendents Department.
-Decisions take into account factors such as a school’s population, available staff resources, and more.
+Schools of Choice applications are reviewed by the Superintendents Department.
+Decisions take into account a school’s population, available staff resources, and other relevant factors.
 A Schools of Choice application does not guarantee your child's enrollment at the school.
 According to provincial guidelines, students are accepted in the following order of priority: catchment area students, within-division students, and non-resident students.

-How are families informed if a School of Choice application is accepted or denied?
+How are families informed if a Schools of Choice application is accepted or denied?

 Once you have submitted your School of Choice application, a member of the Superintendents' Department will review it.
-Application for School of Choice does not mean your child is enrolled at the school.
+Submitting an application for Schools of Choice does not guarantee your child will be enrolled at the school.
 The division will contact you to let you know if your child is enrolled.

-For 2026/27, WSD is not accepting School of Choice applications for the following schools (extenuating circumstances related to childcare or siblings may be considered):
+For 2026/27, WSD is not accepting Schools of Choice applications for the following schools (special family circumstances may be considered):

 École Secondaire Sisler High School